pachyderm/ambient-music-generation/README.md

 generating |##                              | 182/2048
 ```

 What just happened?
-We started a docker container with all the code and files to generate an song.
+We started a docker container with all the code and files to generate a song.
 When the container starts it maps the present working directory (``--v `pwd`:data``) to `/data` so that we have access to our local directory.
 The container then generates a song with our pre-trained ambient music generation model.

 A seed is passed to the generator to give the model a starting point for style.
 We've already included 7 midi seeds in [``samples/midi``](samples/midi).
 You can change them by changing the `--inputs` flag to point at a different file (e.g. `--inputs /data/samples/midi/2.mid`).